-The most common vendors you’ll probably need are lighting providers, A/V companies, an event rental company, photographer, videographer (if you’re in the Portland, OR area we highly recommend Fireside Media), catering company and perhaps a valet provider depending on the style of your event.
-This is just a shortlist of ideas.
+The most common vendors you’ll probably need are lighting providers, A/V companies, an event rental company, photographers and videographers.
+If you’re in the Portland, OR area, we highly recommend Fireside Media.
+Of course, you’ll need a catering company and perhaps a valet provider depending on the style of your event.
+These are just a shortlist of possibilities.
 The list goes on!

 Reach out to your preferred vendors, set up an event overview meeting, and then an on-site walkthrough once more of your event details are finalized.

-Communication here is especially important.
-Make sure your vendors understand their specific roles very well and of course make sure you have a contract in writing regarding who’s in charge of what.
+I think communication here is especially important.
+Make sure your vendors understand their specific roles very well and, of course, make sure you have a contract in writing regarding who’s in charge of what.

-This is another area where we don’t skimp.
-It’s fairly easy to create a custom event website online these days.
+A website or landing page is another area where we don’t want to skimp.
+It’s relatively easy to create a custom event website online these days.
 We recommend buying a theme from a provider like themeforest.com if you plan to tackle your website on your own.
 Otherwise, look for a skilled graphic designer to help get your website up and running.

 Your promotion plan will vary depending on the type of event.
-There may not be a whole lot of promotion for an internal celebration besides just a few emails sent from HR departments whereas a large conference will need to invest a good chunk of change into advertising on social media, google search ads, and through email campaigns to get ticket sales.
+There may not be a whole lot of promotion for an internal celebration besides just a few emails sent from HR departments.
+In contrast, a large conference will need to invest a good chunk of change into advertising on social media, Google search ads, and email campaigns to get ticket sales.